jeremytammik/tbc/a/1668_multi_target_addin.md

 &nbsp;&nbsp;<span style="color:blue;">&lt;/</span><span style="color:maroon;">ItemGroup</span><span style="color:blue;">&gt;</span>
 </pre>

-Obviously, you will have to customise the file paths appropriately...
+Obviously, you will have to customize the file paths appropriately...

 By using the new `TargetFrameworks` mechanism, it is possible to configure separate settings for each version.